noris-network/koris/docs/addons.rst

               listener: 5555
               service: 32555

 In order to facilitate the Dex authentication flow, two Deployments will have to be created inside our Kubernetes cluster: one for Dex and one for a client application.
-The ``addons.dex`` block will define the basic configuration that is required in order to prepare a cluster to use Dex.
+In the configuration file, the ``addons.dex`` block will define the basic configuration that is required in order to prepare a cluster to use Dex.

 `Claims <https://en.wikipedia.org/wiki/Claims-based_identity>`_ are specific attributes about a user that the identity provider returns to the client application - in this case the Email and Groups the user belongs to.

 ``addons.dex.ports`` defines the ``listener`` port on which the LoadBalancer on OpenStack listens to, and the ``service`` port on the Dex Kubernetes Service listens on.
+The OpenStack LoadBalancer will then forward any traffic that comes in on ``%%FLOATING_IP%%:32000`` to ``node_ip:32000``.

 The block ``addons.dex.client`` defines information about the client application that requests authentication from Dex.
 In this tutorial, the official `example-app <https://github.com/obitech/dex-example-app>`_ is used, which has to be registered